Decodo/google-maps-scraper/README.md

 ## Integrating proxies

-On the Smartproxy dashboard, you can select the **Code examples** tab to find integration help for cURL, Python, Node.js, PHP, and Go languages.
+On the Decodo dashboard, you can select the **Code examples** tab to find integration help for cURL, Python, Node.js, PHP, and Go languages.
 However, for scraping Google Maps, we’ll use a specific Python library called _Selenium Wire_ to integrate proxies in our script, so the code will have to be written a little differently.
 It’s an extension to _Selenium_ that offers additional features, including the ability to configure and use proxies with authentication easily.

 Here’s the proxy integration structure where you’ll have to insert your username and password in the appropriate fields instead of _username_ and _password_: